There’s a protest in the Zocalo.

 This is a riveting novel, at points so intense that I had to put it down and read another book in between.

-This story brought back so many memories of Mexico and points south.
-It is still relevant in 2018, when the signs in Mexico now read: ‘Best Breakfasts this Side of the Wall’ and when children smash open piñatas of Trump’s head to have orange Cheezies and plastic snakes rain down on them.
+The story brought back so many memories of Mexico and points south.
+It is still relevant in 2018, when the signs in Mexico now read: ‘Best Breakfasts this Side of the Wall’ and children smash open piñatas of Trump’s head to have orange Cheezies and plastic snakes rain down on them.

 Also, almost forgotten in the current news cycles, are the attempts by mega-corporations to control the world’s food supplies, something that is dangerous and relevant to everyone.